 A diesel power generator’s performance can be severely impacted by the environment in which it is operated.
-As the ambient temperature, altitude and humidity increase, the available power of any engine is reduced.
+As the surrounding temperature, altitude and humidity increase, the available power of any engine is reduced.
 This in turn reduces the output of the generator.
-Increased ambient air over 104 degrees F will also reduce the power capabilities of the AC generator itself.
+Increased air temperature over 104 degrees F will also reduce the power capabilities of the AC generator itself.
 For most applications, moving to the next larger diesel power generator size will insure that ample power is available for all conditions – but this is not always the case.

 Proper cooling and exhaust air flows are the most critical consideration in the physical installation.
-Inadequate air flow is the most common cause of poor diesel power generator performance and in some circumstances, it can actually lead to complete generator failure.
+Inadequate air flow is the most common cause of poor diesel power generator performance and in some circumstances, it can lead to complete generator failure.
 Uninformed users often make the mistake of inadvertently restricting the amount of air flow into and out of the generator housing in an effort to limit noise.
 In the process, they end up limiting the performance and capability of the unit.
 It is very important that the heat from the AC generator and the engine cooling system is removed, and must not be allowed to re-circulate back into the enclosure.

 Connected Equipment (Loads)